rahatmirazdev/rahatmirazdev/README.md

 # Hi there, I'm Rahat Miraz 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a love for creating innovative solutions and exploring new technologies.
+I'm a passionate web developer with a love for creating innovative websites and exploring new technologies.

 ## 🛠️ Technologies & Tools